 Facet Joint Injections

 Facet joints link the bones of the spine together in the posterior or back part of the spine.
 They allow for twisting, flexing, and extension motion.
 Inflammation in these joints can cause pain.
-The cause of facet joint pain is not well understood and can be similar in nature to disc pain.
 A facet joint injection has two primary purposes:

 What are facet joint injections?